Marta Ferri: Career

 After completing school, Ferri moved to New York City for four years and worked as a set designer, assistant photographer, digital tech assistant, a personal assistant, and a photo shoot producer.
 In 2009 she moved back to Italy and began working for Prada as a visual merchandiser.
 After a year and a half in Italy, she moved to Argentina and started a jewelry line called Nuda.
 While in Argentina she began experimenting with fabrics and began making hand-made dresses.
 She opened her own atelier, Banner, in Milan.
 She sells her dresses, which are exclusively made-to-measure, at her atelier.
 Her first dress collection debuted in December 2010.
 She references Isabella Rossellini as a style inspiration.
 In May 2014 Ferri was invited by the Italian Embassy in Argentina to present her spring collection.
 In November 2014 she modeled in an advertisement campaign for Buccellati.

 In 2016, Ferri collaborated with Italian textile company Molteni & C. to create new and modern designs.
 In 2019, she developed capsule collections with Sergio Rossi and with the shoe designer Rothy's.

 Personal life

 She married her childhood friend Carlo Ludovico Borromeo at Pantelleria on 30 June 2012.
 Guests made donations to the Italian Association for Cancer Research and the Foundation for Research on Cystic Fibrosis on behalf of the couple.
 Her husband, a member of the House of Borromeo, is the son of Carlo Ferdinando Borromeo, Count of Arona and a brother of Beatrice Borromeo and a half-brother of Matilde Borromeo.
-She and Carlo have two children.
+She and Carlo have four children.
 She lives in a Palazzo in the old Milan, a building that was previously owned by the painter Giuseppe Bossi.

 In August 2015 she was named on a Vogue best-dressed list after attending the wedding of her sister-in-law, Beatrice Borromeo, and Pierre Casiraghi.